 SEVIS – SEVIS is an acronym for Student and Exchange Visitor Information System.
 It is a data collection and monitoring system that creates an interface between institutions of higher education, the Department of Homeland Security (DHS), consulates and embassies abroad, and ports of entry.
 Schools are required to make regular electronic updates in SEVIS throughout each semester on the records of their enrolled students in F-1 and J-1 status-and their dependents-and their researchers and faculty in J-1 status.
 This includes, but is not limited to enrollment status, changes of address, changes in level of study, employment recommendations, and school transfers.

-Form I-94 – Formerly, international travelers, students and employees were issued a small white card as a record of legal entry into the U.S. and immigration status.
-In 2013 this became an electronic process for foreign travelers entering the United States at air or sea ports of entry.
+Form I-94 – A record of legal entry into the U.S. and immigration status.
+This electronic process is for foreign travelers entering the United States at air or sea ports of entry.
 Foreign travelers will be able to access their electronic Form I-94 by visiting www.cbp.gov/I94.
 Upon inspection at the point of entry, CBP will give foreign travelers a tear sheet with instructions on how to look up their electronic Form I-94 on CBP’s website.
 From this website, they can print out their Form I-94 in paper format.
 Foreign travelers may need their Form I-94 when requesting certain USCIS benefits, or when applying for public benefits from other government agencies.

 Form I-20 – The Certificate of Visa Eligibility for Nonimmigrant F-1 Student Status is the I-20.
 This is the document issued by a school through SEVIS (Student and Exchange Visitor Information System) for presentation at a U.S. consulate abroad to apply for an F-1 Student visa.
 It must also be presented to an immigration official upon entry into the U.S. When traveling outside the U.S., those in F-1 status must carry either a recertified I-20 and financial documentation if they intend to return to the U.S. in F-1 status to continue their studies or practical training.
 The I-20 and its corresponding electronic updates in SEVIS are a permanent record of one’s activities as a student in the U.S.